 Villanova Admissions – SAT, ACT, GPA, and Class Rank

-• 37% of admitted students to the Class of 2026 identify as people of color.
+• 37% of admitted students to the Class of 2027 were involved in the arts.

 Who Gets Into Villanova University?